-- (2) Whenever by reason of absence or incapacity a magistrate, additional magistrate or assistant magistrate is unable to carry out the functions of his office or whenever such office becomes vacant, the Minister, or, if delegated by the Minister, the Secretary Under-Secretary or Assistant Secretary for Justice or the first administrative officer in the staff branch of the department of Justice may authorize any other competent officer of the public service or any competent retired officer of the public service to act in the place of the absent or incapacitated officer during such absence or incapacity or to act in the vacant office until the vacancy is filled: Provided that when any such vacancy has remained unfilled for a continuous period exceeding six months the fact shall be reported to the Public Service Commission. - [subsection (2) amended by section 17(a) of Act 50 of 1956 and by section 38(a) of Act 68 of 1957] - (3) The Minister or, if delegated thereto by the Minister, the Secretary Under-Secretary or Assistant Secretary for Justice or the first administrative officer in the staff branch of the department of Justice may appoint temporarily any competent person to act either generally or in a particular matter as magistrate of a regional division in addition to any magistrate or acting magistrate of that division or as additional or assistant magistrate for any district or sub-district in addition to the magistrate or any other additional or assistant magistrate. - [subsection (3) amended by section 17(a) of Act 50 of 1956 and by section 38(b) of Act 68 of 1957] - (4) In applying this section to a district or sub-district under the administrative control of the Minister of Native Affairs, the words "Secretary Under-Secretary or Assistant Secretary for Native Affairs or the first administrative officer in the staff branch of the department of Native Affairs" shall be substituted for the words "Secretary Under-Secretary or Assistant Secretary for Justice or the first administrative officer in the staff branch of the department of Justice".
+- (2) Whenever by reason of absence or incapacity a magistrate, additional magistrate or assistant magistrate is unable to carry out the functions of his office or whenever such office becomes vacant, the Minister, or, if delegated by the Minister, the Secretary or Deputy Secretary for Justice or an Under-Secretary for Justice or the Administrative Control Officer or first administrative officer in the staff branch of the department of Justice may authorize any other competent officer of the public service or any competent retired officer of the public service to act in the place of the absent or incapacitated officer during such absence or incapacity or to act in the vacant office until the vacancy is filled: Provided that when any such vacancy has remained unfilled for a continuous period exceeding six months the fact shall be reported to the Public Service Commission. - [subsection (2) amended by section 17(a) of Act 50 of 1956, by section 38(a) of Act 68 of 1957 and by section 1(a) of Act 19 of 1963] - (3) The Minister or, if delegated thereto by the Minister, the Secretary or Deputy Secretary for Justice or an Under-Secretary for Justice or the Administrative Control Officer or first administrative officer in the staff branch of the department of Justice may appoint temporarily any competent person to act either generally or in a particular matter as magistrate of a regional division in addition to any magistrate or acting magistrate of that division or as additional or assistant magistrate for any district or sub-district in addition to the magistrate or any other additional or assistant magistrate. - [subsection (3) amended by section 17(a) of $\underline{Act\ 50\ of\ 1956}$ , by section 38(b) of $\underline{Act\ 68\ of\ 1957}$ and by section 1(a) of $\underline{Act\ 19\ of\ 1963}$ ] - (4) In applying this section to a district or sub-district under the administrative control of the Minister of Bantu Administration and Development, any reference therein to an officer of a specified rank in the Department of Justice shall be construed as a reference to an officer of a corresponding rank in the Department of Bantu Administration and Development.

-[subsection (4) amended by section 17(b) of Act 50 of 1956]
+[subsection (4) amended by section 17(b) of Act 50 of 1956 and substituted by section 1(b) of Act 19 of 1963]